Amoxicillin (as trihydrate)

 This medicine is available only with a doctor's prescription.

 There is no evidence that this medicine is addictive.

 Use in children

-Amoxycillin suspension is the most suitable form of amoxycillin to give to children.
+Amoxicillin suspension is the most suitable form of amoxicillin to give to children.

-If you are an adult and you are taking this suspension you should also read the leaflet about Amoxycillin capsules.
+If you are an adult and you are taking this suspension, you should also read the leaflet

 Before you give this medicine

 This medicine must not be taken if your child has had an allergic reaction to: